Hey, hard-working creative. Want more time to make art without all that pressure and stress?

 - Time.
 Time.
 And more time.

-- Nightly, targeted creativity workshops that focus on your specific process and teach you how to map and streamline your own creativity so that you can feel good and make much better art.
+- Nightly, targeted creativity workshops that focus on your specific process and teach you how to map and streamline your own creativity so that you can feel good and make better art.

 - Exclusive guides activities tailored to your individual needs and goals, including a personal astrological chart reading to help you redefine your creative strengths.